jfischoff/trek/README.md

 #### Errors

-`create` will return a exit code of `1` if the file creation fails for any reason.
+`create` will return a exit code of `4` if the directory to the migration does not exist.
+Otherwise it will return `1` if an unknown error occurs.

 ## `trek apply`